 than Leontief functions.
-But sometimes the latter are preferred, in particular in short-run analysis with focus on the use of already installed equipment where the substitution possibilities tend to be limited.6 As (2.10) reads, the function has CRS.
-A generalized form of the Leontief function is $Y = \min(AK^{\gamma}, BL^{\gamma})$, where $\gamma > 0$.
-When $\gamma < 1$, there are DRS, and when $\gamma > 1$, there are IRS. \square The replication argument The assumption of CRS is widely used in macro-economics.
+But sometimes the latter are preferred, in particular in short-run analysis with focus on the use of already installed equipment where the substitution possibilities tend to be limited.
+As (2.10) reads, the function has CRS.
+A generalized form of the Leontief function is $Y = \min(AK^{\gamma}, BL^{\gamma})$ , where $\gamma > 0$ .
+When $\gamma < 1$ , there are DRS, and when $\gamma > 1$ , there are IRS. $\square$ The replication argument The assumption of CRS is widely used in macroeconomics.
 The model builder may appeal to the replication argument.
 This is the argument saying that by doubling all the inputs, we should always be able to double the output, since we are just "replicating" what we are already doing.
 Suppose we want to double the production of cars.
 We may then build another factory identical to the one we already have, man it with identical workers and deploy the same material inputs.
 Then it is reasonable to assume output is doubled.
-In this context it is important that the CRS assumption is about technology in the sense of functions linking outputs to inputs.
+In this context it is important that the CRS assumption is about technology, functions linking outputs to inputs.
 Limits to the availability of input resources is an entirely different matter.
 The fact that for example managerial talent may be in limited supply does not preclude the thought experiment that if a firm could double all its inputs, including the number of talented managers, then the output level could also be doubled.
-The replication argument presupposes, first, that all the relevant inputs are explicit as arguments in the production function; second, that these are changed equiproportionately.
-This, however, exhibits the weakness of the replication argument as a defence for assuming CRS of our present production function, F. One could easily make the case that besides capital and labor, also land is a necessary input and should appear as a separate argument.7 If an industrial firm decides to duplicate what it has been doing, it needs a piece of land to build another plant like the first.
-Then, on the basis of the replication argument, we should in fact expect DRS w.r.t. capital and labor alone.
-In manufacturing and services, empirically, this and other possible sources for departure from CRS w.r.t. capital and labor may be minor and so many macroeconomists feel comfortable enough with assuming CRS w.r.t.
-K and L alone, at least as a first approximation.
+The replication argument presupposes, first, that all the relevant inputs are explicit as arguments in the production function.
+Second, that these are changed equiproportionately.
+This exhibits a problem in defending CRS of our present production function, F, by an appeal to the replication argument.
+Besides capital and labor, also land is a necessary input and should in principle appear as a separate argument.
+If an industrial firm decides to duplicate what it has been doing, it needs a piece of land to build another plant like the first.
+Then, on the basis of the replication argument, we should in fact expect DRS with respect to capital and labor alone.
+In manufacturing and services, empirically, this and other possible sources for departure from CRS with respect to capital and labor may be minor and so many macroeconomists feel comfortable enough with assuming CRS with respect to K and L alone, at least as a first approximation.
 This approximation is, however, less applicable to poor countries, where natural resources may be a quantitatively important production factor.
 There is a further problem with the replication argument.
-By definition, CRS is present if and only if, by changing all the inputs equiproportionately by any positive factor λ (not necessarily an integer), the firm is able to get output changed 6Cf.
+By definition, CRS is present if and only if, by changing all the inputs equiproportionately by any positive factor $\lambda$ (not necessarily an integer), the firm is able to get output changed &lt;sup>6Cf.
 Section 2.5.2.

-7Recall from Chapter 1 that we think of "capital" as producible means of production, whereas "land" refers to non-producible natural resources, including for instance building sites. [©] Groth, Lecture notes in macroeconomics, (mimeo) 2015.
+&lt;sup>7Recall from Chapter 1 that we think of "capital" as producible means of production, whereas "land" refers to non-producible natural resources, including for instance building sites. © Groth, Lecture notes in macroeconomics, (mimeo) 2016.